openbroadcaster/quick-start/index.md

 Use `Playlist` menu to create a new playlist:

-1. Select PLAYLIST "NEW"
+1. Select `Playlist>New`

 1. Provide a `Name` and `Description` for the (DPL).

 1. From the media sidebar tab, click hold to __drag and drop__ selections to the DPL.
 As items are added to the list of Playlist Items, the `Total Duration` for all items on the Playlist is updated.
 Add items to the Playlist until the desired duration is achieved.
 See [Server Documentation](/server/#playlist) for more details on composing Playlists.

 1. Status select visible.
 This allows users to see your show, but not change it.
 Private makes your show invisible to others.
-Public shares media through public API (if setup)
+Public shares media through public API (if enabled)

 1. Save Data.